sinorga/MuranoCLI/README.markdown

 - `MURNO_PASSWORD` : Password for that user
 - `MURANO_BUSINESS` : Business id to run tests within.

-A free account on Murano is sufficent for these tests.
+A free account on Murano is sufficient for these tests.